jiristrouhal/HoFi/README.md

 When adding an income or expense, the currency is by default set by the application localization.
 The default currency is always passes to the

+## Displaying item info in the Tree Editor
+As there is a lot of space, the tree editor (the treeview) could enable to display e.g., the relative significance of each of the expenses/incomes/items under its parent item.

+For items, which contain both incomes and expenses, two values are to be reported (total income and total expense).